ecowden/slow-descent-to-madness/velveteen.md

 ## Recording Plan

-First, record drums and bass DI alone.
+First, record drums and bass DI.
 Next, overdub guitars and vocals separately.
 (Groundbreaking, right?)
 This is a departure from our original plan of recording everyone simultanesouly so that we can reduce bleed into the drum mics.